Skip to main content

 • Do not put any bags, including compostable ones, in Council's green waste recycling bins or composting hubs.

-• Please don't use compostable bin liners because:
+• Don't use compostable bin liners because:

 • they are made from materials such as potato or corn starch and require specific conditions to break down.
-These conditions are not always available in home composting systems.
+These conditions are not always available in home composting systems

 • contribute to carbon emissions during the manufacturing and distribution process